We explain how to get a great deal on a television without buying technology you won't use.

 3. LED backlight explained

-If you want an LED backlighted model, opt for the edge-lit system that allows for a thinner TV and more consistent lighting, advises Komando.
+If you want an LED backlit model, opt for the edge-lit system that allows for a thinner TV and more consistent lighting, Komando says.
 You’ll find each system has a local dimming feature that boosts contrast.
 Full-array dimming is the best choice, but you pay more and likely won’t notice a difference.
-Think of it as the BETA choice of televisions.

 4. Don’t get hung up on buzzwords

 Television sales people throw around a host of terms, including contrast ratio, clear motion rate, TruMotion and more.
-The bottom line: Most of those terms mean nothing to the average consumer, according to CNET.
-Their advice: ignore those specs
+The bottom line: Most of those terms mean nothing to the average consumer.

 5. Standard 1080p will serve you well